 First, email your request to take the exam to firstname.lastname@example.org, along with proof you have completed enough coursework to be within 24 hours of graduation from an accredited university.
 Please send proof in the form of a transcript or otherwise.
 We must be able to see the total hours needed for graduation based on the document(s) you send.

-If you meet the requirements for enrollment at an accredited university and are within 24 hours of graduation, to register for the General Forensic Analyst Licensing Exam, you must designate a University representative from your school and have them send a request for your specific exam date and time to firstname.lastname@example.org, along with a completed copy of the Student Exam Administration Request spreadsheet.
-See the Student Exam/Proctor Instructions for a completed copy of instructions and procedures for the exam.
+If you meet the requirements for enrollment at an accredited university and are within 24 hours of graduation, to register for the General Forensic Analyst Licensing Exam, you must designate a University representative from your school and have them send a request for your specific exam date and time to email@example.com, along with a completed copy of the Student Exam Administration Request spreadsheet.

-- Student Exam Administration Request spreadsheet (to be completed and returned by proctor/university representative)
+- Student Exam Administration Request spreadsheet (to be completed and returned by proctor/university representative).

 University representatives must be a university official (including professors) willing to sign a confidentiality agreement to administer the exam for you at a designated time and place at the University.
 Once we have your exam scheduled with a University proctor, we will send exam information and further instructions directly to the proctor/university representative.

+IV.
 Exam Eligibility for Disciplines Not Required to be Accredited

-Beginning April 1, 2021, an employee of a crime laboratory accredited under Texas law that performs forensic analysis in a forensic discipline not subject to accreditation or licensing requirements by the Commission is eligible for the General Forensic Analyst Licensing Exam and Modified General Forensic Analyst Licensing Exam if the analyst is authorized to perform independent casework in one of the following forensic disciplines:
+Beginning April 1, 2021, an employee of a crime laboratory accredited under Texas law that performs forensic analysis in a forensic discipline not subject to accreditation or licensing requirements by the Commission is eligible for the General Forensic Analyst Licensing Exam II and Modified General Forensic Analyst Licensing Exam II if the analyst is authorized to perform independent casework in one of the following forensic disciplines:

 (i) forensic anthropology;

-(ii) crime scene reconstruction;
+(ii) crime scene investigation and crime scene reconstruction;

-(iii) latent print examination;
+(iii) latent print processing and latent print examination;

 (iv) digital evidence (including computer forensics, audio, or imaging);